katjam/tech-exeter-try-elm/PITCHME.md

 ![](us-color.png)

 Note:
-Yay - cmopiles!
+Yay - compiles!
 Now I know we're good to go.
 +++
 ## Not the colours you were looking for?